digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

   :start-after: -- TEST_NEXT_BUSINESS_DAY_BEGIN
   :end-before: -- TEST_NEXT_BUSINESS_DAY_END

-Quite often, we are required to find out the date that corresponds to a given number of business days in the future:
+To find the date that corresponds to a specific number of business days in the future, use ``addBusinessDays``:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- TEST_ADD_BUSINESS_DAYS_BEGIN
   :end-before: -- TEST_ADD_BUSINESS_DAYS_END

-This also works for a given number of business days in the *past*, just pass in a negative offset:
+You can also get the date that corresponds to a number of business days in the *past*, by passing in a negative offset:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- TEST_ADD_BUSINESS_DAYS_NEGATIVE_OFFSET_BEGIN
   :end-before: -- TEST_ADD_BUSINESS_DAYS_NEGATIVE_OFFSET_END

-Finally, it is also possible to adjust a date according to a given business day convention:
+You can adjust a date according to a business day convention:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- TEST_ADJUST_DATE_BEGIN
   :end-before: -- TEST_ADJUST_DATE_END

-The different conventions are described in the :ref:`BusinessDayConventionEnum <type-daml-finance-interface-types-date-calendar-businessdayconventionenum-88986>`.
+For the full list of available conventions, see the :ref:`BusinessDayConventionEnum <type-daml-finance-interface-types-date-calendar-businessdayconventionenum-88986>` reference.
-In particular, they describe what should happen if the next/previous business day is around month end.
+Use them to specify how non-business days are adjusted, including when the next or previous business day is around the end of the month.

 RollConvention
 ==============